 If you are a K-pop/K-drama fan, then there is no way that you don’t know this one.
 Every K-pop fan is obligated to see the finger heart, which people usually use pretty much.
 In Korea, if you want to tell someone that you like them, then you can do it by hand gesture.

 Crossing your thumb and index finger will give you the shape of a heart, which you can show to someone if you want to shower some love on them.
 For example, if your best friend is going somewhere and can’t practically be with them, you can show them the finger heart.

-Think of finger heart as a Korean equivalent to the western flying kiss.
-Just be mindful of not using this gesture with your boss or someone seniors unless they have shown closeness to you already.
+Think of the finger heart as a Korean equivalent to the Western flying kiss.
+Just be mindful of not using this gesture with your boss or someone senior unless they have shown closeness to you already.

 Trust us when we tell you that you can show a peace sign for almost everything in Korea.
 It is that common.
 It would help if you did not use it in highly formal situations, but other than that, you are okay with using it anytime.

-Korean people also use another gesture if they are pleased.
+Korean people also use other gestures if they are pleased.
 Did you like something?
 Raise a thumb.
 Did you love something?
 Raise to thumbs up.
-That's how they do in Korea, and that's how it would be preferred if you go to Korea and use this hand gesture.
+That’s how they do in Korea, and that’s how it would be preferred if you go to Korea and use this hand gesture.

 We have been telling you that Korean hand gestures could be slightly casual, so you should not use them in professional settings.
 This is a hand gesture that you can easily use even in your office.

 So unless your office has a different set of business etiquette that does not allow you to be a little informal, feel free to use this hand gesture.

 Korean people tend to cross their arms whenever they want to say no. In many cultures, people tend to shake their heads when they want to say no, but in Korean culture, you can say no by crossing your arms.